dharasim/TikzQTrees.jl/README.md

 (v0.7) pkg> add TikzQTrees
 ```

-This package is build on top of [TikzPictures.jl](https://github.com/JuliaTeX/TikzPictures.jl).
+TikzQTrees is build on top of [TikzPictures.jl](https://github.com/JuliaTeX/TikzPictures.jl).
 If you can install TikzPictures, you should also be able to use TikzQTrees.

 ## Usage